RadutRares/sample-algorithms/README.md

-# sample-algorithms
+# Sample Algorithms
-A set of algorithms
+This is a series of algorithms, which cover most basic algorithm concepts